razazaheer12/CodeAlpha_MusicPlayer/README.md

 This project is open-source and available under the [MIT License](https://opensource.org/licenses/MIT).

+⭐ If you found this project helpful, please give it a star!

+## 📧 Questions or Feedback?
+Feel free to reach out or open an issue.
+I'm always happy to help!

+Made with ❤️ by Raza Zaheer

 ## 🙏 Acknowledgments

 - Built as part of the CodeAlpha internship program.